-Your brand is the emotional and psychological connection your customers have with your company, product or service.
+Brand is your customers' emotional and psychological connection with your company, product or service.
 It’s their collective perception and impression, making it essential to ensure your business is being perceived correctly.

 Branding is the act of shaping the public's perceptions.
-Think of your brand like a living thing- it has a unique personality and characteristics that evolve over time.
-You can control the visual and verbal expressions of your brand, but sometimes – without appropriate strategy and action – your brand can become something undesirable, losing the interest of potential customers and investors.
+Think of your brand like a living thing - it has a unique personality and characteristics that evolve over time.
+You can control the consistent visual and verbal expressions of your brand, but sometimes – without appropriate strategy and action – your brand can become something undesirable, losing the interest of potential customers and investors.

 It is integral to complete a brand audit in order to track the health of your brand and help you determine what your next steps should be.